ZhanLiQxQ/JobTracker-Pro/README.md

 docker exec -it jobtracker-pro-ai_service-1 python main.py
 ```

+**Scraper Features**: Checks existing job URLs in database to prevent duplicates and saves jobs in batches for optimal performance.

 **Note**:
 - Scraper will automatically fetch latest job information from job websites
-- Data will be automatically saved to the database
+- Data will be automatically saved to the database using batch processing
 - If you don't want to run the scraper, you can manually add job data

 ## 📱 User Guide